 Twins are never born with the same temperaments – even identical twins.
 They may have similar interests because they spend so much time together, but their core temperament is something unique that they are born with.
-Their differences should be celebrated, not brushed under the carpet.
+Their differences should be embraced and celebrated.
 And it’s certainly not healthy to swing to the opposite side of the pendulum by giving them sealed-in-the-box labels either (eg. “my clever one and my sporty one”).

-If your twins are identical, you may think it is cute to make them little cut and paste duplicates of each other with their clothes and hairstyles, but this could actually have a detrimental effect in a few ways.
+If your twins are identical, you may think it is cute to make them little cut and paste duplicates of each other with their clothes, hair styles etc, but this could actually have a detrimental effect in a few ways.
 Firstly, they don’t learn to express themselves the way that most singletons do (like when a 3-year-old girl chooses to wear her pink polka dot dress with her red plaid tights and stripy green jacket) – which is an important part of developing a sense of self.
 Instead, they feel that they need to stay within the box of dressing the same as their twin because they always have.
 Secondly, it can hinder them socially.
 When other children are not able to tell them apart, they are either often called by the wrong name, or the children stop trying to engage with them for fear of embarrassment when they say the wrong name.
+Or they are called “the twins” instead of by their individual names because no one can tell who is who.
 Teachers may get confused between which twin it was that deserved a consequence or reward for their behaviour, and this can cause inconsistency and confusion which can affect their character development.

 So, what can you, as parents, do to foster their independence and individuality while nurturing their close bond?